omarelmellouki/rakuten_assignment/README.md

 ## Prerequisists

-Start by install the required packages by running
+Clone the repo and start by install the required packages by running
 ```bash
 pip install -r requirements.txt
 ```